eugenecohen-osu/chi-gem5/chi-report.md

 ### Permutations

-We define 8 test permutations, varying the number number of processors, and across either packed (stride 1) or padded (stride 16) configurations.
+We define 8 test permutations, varying the number of processors, and across either packed (stride 1) or padded (stride 16) configurations.

 |   Case      | Cores | Stride |
 | ----------- | ----- | ------ |